crohn64/Ontronix-ps4-emulator-/README.md

-# Ontronix-ps4-emulator-
+# Ontronix-Ps4-Emulator
-Ontronix is a ps4 emulator that focuses on a mix of recompilation & interpration.
+Ontronix is a ps4 emulator based on recompilation and interperatation.
+This means that it is extremely slow but can be fast to develop.
+At the current moment it is built with python and librarys that talk directly to the graphics card for fast speeds.
+As of the current moment the future of ontronix is undecided for concerns over piracy.
+The emulator can currently recompile a handfull of roms and run a few of that batch at 10fps or more.
+Games.txt has all the games that run.
+The source code is currently being updated.